canjs/can-derive/README.md

 # can-derive

-**can-derive** is a plugin that creates observable filtered lists that stay up-to-date with a source list.
+**can-derive** is a plugin that creates observable filtered lists remain in sync with their original source list.

 For example, a todo list might contain todo objects with a `completed` property.
 Traditionally `can.List.filter` enables you to create a new `can.List`